 - Palpitations may be seen in the initial phases of hypoxia.
 As hypoxia progresses, the heart rate may quickly fall by a significant degree.
 In severe cases, abnormal heart rhythms or arrhythmias may develop.

-- Raised blood pressure in initial phases of hypoxia is followed by lowered blood pressure as the condition progresses.
+- Raised blood pressure in the initial phases of hypoxia is followed by lowered blood pressure as the condition progresses.

 - Nausea and vomiting

 - Skin and nail beds may turn bluish, a condition called cyanosis.
 Cyanosis is one of the most common signs of hypoxia.
-The tips of the fingers, toes, ears and nose may become cold and bluish in colour.
-Cyanosis arises because blood that is low in oxygen is a dark bluish-red colour that can change the appearance of the skin from a pinky red to a bluish colour.
+The tips of the fingers, toes, ears and nose may become cold and bluish in color.
+Cyanosis arises because the blood that is low in oxygen is a dark bluish-red colour that can change the appearance of the skin from a pinky red to a bluish colour.

 - Euphoria or sensation of dissociation from self